All States/Maryland/Salisbury/General Contracting

 Licensing Requirements

-Maryland requires Home Improvement Contractor License (HIC) for projects over $500.
-Must pass business exam, provide financial statements, maintain surety bond of $10,000-$50,000 based on license class.
-Class A allows unlimited project value, Class B up to $100,000, Class C up to $25,000.
+Maryland requires Home Improvement Contractor License through DLLR.
+Must pass business law exam, provide financial statement, maintain $50,000 surety bond.
 License renewal every 2 years with continuing education requirements.
+Specialty contractor licenses required for specific trades exceeding $500.

 §2